Movement Disorders

 • Limb dystonia may be the initial presenting sign in neurodegenerative disorders like Parkinson disease, progressive supranuclear palsy, and corticobasal ganglionic degeneration. | |

-Focal dystonia is defined as a dystonia with only one body region affected.
+Focal dystonia is defined as dystonia with only one body region affected.
 Typical examples of focal forms are blepharospasm, oromandibular dystonia, cervical dystonia, laryngeal dystonia, and writer’s cramp.

 Limb dystonia consists of sustained, repetitive, and patterned contractions of muscles producing an abnormal posture of the upper or lower limb that may be present at rest, when changing position, or when performing a specific motor activity.